It is possible to construct a rational system for naming and describing pinto patterns. Here is an attempt given what is currently known.

-For someone interested in producing pinto-patterned sport horses, advertising a horse as Sabino makes good sense, because most pinto breeders do not actually want a white horse.
+For someone interested in producing pinto-patterned sport horses, advertising a horse as Sabino makes good sense, because most pinto breeders do not want a white horse.
 Indeed, some registries for colored horses will not issue regular papers for white horses; they are considered “solids”.
 Did breeders know that a horse like Sato was technically White?
 Yes.
 And the line did produce all-white horses on occasion.
 But most were loudly patterned in a way that would, at least at one time, be called Sabino.

 Officially, however, these horses were White, popularly known as Dominant White.
 For the sixteen patterns of this type that were discovered after those initial four, each was named as part of the W series of mutations.
 It was assumed that any other mutations found in that same region were likely to continue in this fashion, while nothing else would be added to the Sabino series.
 In this way, Sabino could be said to have gone from a named pattern, to a category of patterns, to an informal term used to describe a specific pattern on a specific horse (much like the way roaning is used).
 Put another way, sabino became the official name for one specific pattern (Sabino-1), and an unofficial descriptive term for some individual horses with patterns of some other official name.

 That was roughly where things have stood until very recently, as reflected in the chart below.